 Art mixes with the aquatic for Paris Couture Week

+Art, color and aquatic musing defined Monday's energetic installment of Paris Couture week - with fashion insiders dashing from fall-winter collections to celebrity-filled soirees.
 Designer Bertrand Guyon took the iconic Parisian couturier's passion for painting Monday to produce a diaphanous collection of couture gowns that fluttered by guests at Paris' Place Vendome.
-With hints of the 1930s draping styles and high necks that defined the late Schiaparelli's heyday, Guyon placed allusions to Cubism and Surrealism at the heart of the show.

 |Title